Dillon Stith: Professional career

-In October 2019, Stith joined the roster of Melbourne United as an injury replacement for Casey Prather.
-He made his NBL debut on October 3 against the South East Melbourne Phoenix.
+On October 2, 2019, Stith joined the roster of Melbourne United as an injury replacement for Casey Prather.
+He made his NBL debut the following day against the South East Melbourne Phoenix.
 He travelled to the United States with Melbourne later that month to play two NBA preseason games.
 As a result of an injury setback to Prather in both November and December, Stith remained in the line-up.
 In eight games during the 2019–20 NBL season, Stith averaged 2.0 points per game.

-Stith had signed with the Knox Raiders for the 2020 NBL1 season, but the season was cancelled due to the COVID-19 pandemic.
+Stith had signed with the Knox Raiders of the NBL1 for the 2020 season, but the season was cancelled due to the COVID-19 pandemic.

 In February 2021, Stith re-joined Melbourne United as an injury replacement.
+In seven games during the 2020–21 NBL season, he averaged 1.4 points per game.

-In April 2021, he debuted for the Frankston Blues in the NBL1 South season.
+Stith joined the Frankston Blues of the NBL1 South for the 2021 season.
 He scored double digits in all fifteen games for the Blues while averaging 22.1 points and 8.7 rebounds per game.

-In February 2022, Stith re-signed with the Frankston Blues.
+Stith re-joined the Frankston Blues for the 2022 NBL1 South season.
 In 24 games, he averaged 15.83 points, 6.83 rebounds, 1.54 assists and 1.17 steals per game.

-In October 2022, Stith signed with the Waverley Falcons for the 2023 NBL South season.
+Stith joined the Waverley Falcons for the 2023 NBL1 South season.
+He averaged 22 points and nine rebounds per game.

+For the 2023–24 season, Stith joined BBC Arantia Larochette of the Luxembourg Basketball League.

+Stith joined the Casey Cavaliers for the 2024 NBL1 South season.
+In 22 games, he averaged 18.91 points, 7.68 rebounds, 2.5 assists and 1.14 steals per game.

+On July 2, 2024, Stith signed with the Cairns Taipans for the 2024–25 NBL season.
+In 14 games, he averaged 1.3 points and 1.3 rebounds in 8.9 minutes per game.

+After initially being set to re-join the Casey Cavaliers, Stith joined the Kilsyth Cobras for the 2025 NBL1 South season.

+National team

+In March 2025, Stith was named in the Australia men's national 3x3 team for the FIBA 3x3 Champions Cup in Bangkok, Thailand.
+He helped the team win the bronze medal.
+Later that month, he helped Australia win gold at the 2025 FIBA 3x3 Asia Cup, where he won the tournament MVP.
+In June 2025, he was named in the Australia 3x3 team for the 2025 FIBA 3x3 World Cup in Mongolia.

 Personal life

 Stith's older brother, Jeff Mallory, also played professional basketball.

+Stith obtained Australian citizenship in February 2023.